 Robert M. Thomas, Jr. is a former Assistant U.S. Attorney, and the principal and founder of Thomas & Associates in Boston, a white collar litigation firm concentrating in whistleblower representation.
 Bob Thomas is a 1985 cum laude graduate of Harvard Law School and an experienced litigator of False Claims Act qui tam cases, as well as complex criminal and civil fraud cases.

-In 2005, Attorney Bob Thomas also had a successful result (a multi-million dollar relator’s share) for a relator in the actions against Serono, Inc. relating to off-label allegations concerning the human growth hormone Serostim.
+In 2005, Attorney Bob Thomas helped his clients earn a multi-million dollar relator’s share against Serono, Inc. in a case relating to off-label allegations concerning the human growth hormone Serostim.
 Serono pled guilty to criminal conspiracy charges related to its marketing practices and paid a fine of $136.9 million.
 In settlement of the government’s civil claims, initiated by whistleblowers, Serono paid $567 million in damages.

 Areas of Practice

 - Whistleblower Litigation

 - Tax Fraud and IRS Violations